sudhackar/sudhackar.github.io/_posts/2019-02-04-writing-an-llvm-pass-for-ctfs.md

 If you're not into reverse engineering/compilers you might need to look into these terms

 ### [Basic Block](https://en.wikipedia.org/wiki/Basic_block)
-A basic block(bb) is a piece of code in the program which only has one path of execution - a stright line.
-There will be no braches/loops inside a basic block except at the end which means if we execute the first line we will execute all lines in that basic block.
+A basic block(bb) is a piece of code in the program which only has one path of execution - a straight line.
+There will be no branches/loops inside a basic block except at the end which means if we execute the first line we will execute all lines in that basic block.
 This concept is not just in assembly but also compilers in the context of generated code, analyzed code and intermediate code.

 ### [Control Flow](https://en.wikipedia.org/wiki/Control_flow_graph)
 A control flow graph defines the paths of execution in a program.
 The nodes are usually basic blocks in a CFG.
 To keep a picture in perspective